Skip navigation

 (a) one question to be put on all government amendments;

-(b) one question to be put on all opposition amendments; and
+(b) one question to be put on all opposition amendments;

 (c) separate questions then to be put on any sets of amendments moved by crossbench Members; and

-(d) one question to be put that the bill [as amended] be agreed to.
+(d) one question to be put that the bill [as amended] be agreed to;

 (5) when the bill has been agreed to, the question being put immediately on the third reading of the bill; and